abr-98/Guide-to-Computer-Vision/Applications/Instance Segmentation/MaskRCNN/README.md

 ![loss](https://images1.programmersought.com/60/12/12c7259bbd34305df9f55905957b7174.png)

 The Loss Lcls and Lbox is same as faster-RCNN.
 Lmask is responsible for training the masks.
-For K classes, M\*M size feature map is taken.
+For K classes, M\*M size feature map is taken, and we obtain pixel wise predictions, so total K\*M\*M predictions for k classes.
 Sigmoid activation function is used in the last layer of the network, for predictions, and an average binary cross-entropy is used as loss function.
 The binary cross-entropy is calculated for all the K classes seperately and then their average is taken.
 If the class label is the i-th class during training, then only the loss of the i-th mask output is calculated as Lmask, and the other K-1 mask outputs contribute 0 to Lmask.

 References: